tim-thompson/blog/_posts/2018-09-17-auto-confirm-cognito-users.md

   print("error with cognito trigger")
 ```

+Now head back to the Cognito User Pool settings and from the triggers page select your newly created Lambda function.

 You will now be able to sign up users and see that they have been automatically confirmed and can log in straight away.